 Today we examine the classic 12 year old expression from Old Pulteney.
-This elegant malt is solely aged in ex-bourbon casks and is bottled at 43%.
+This elegant highland single malts is solely aged in ex-bourbon casks and is bottled at 43%.

 Nose: Honeycomb, vanilla, and soft oak hold the nose.
 Also present are aromas of coastal brine and malt.

 Palate: Soft vanilla, soft sea brine and citrus dominate the palate.
 There is also a slight hint of pepper present.

 Finish: A clear toffee tone with brine and lemon.